Jbrich95/CensoredNeuralEstimators/README.md

 #  Censored Neural Estimators

 Scripts to perform point estimation with neural Bayes estimators and censored input data.
 The code reproduces the estimators for the random scale mixture process (with `G=4`) used by Richards et al. (2023+) to model extreme Arabian PM2.5 concentrations.
-Note that due to storage constraints, we can only provide here the data with `G=4`.
-Whilst the code runs for the other values of `G` considered by Richards et al. (2023+), these data must be acquired from the authors.
+Note that due to storage constraints, we can only provide here the standardised data with `G=4`.
+Whilst the code will run for the other values of `G` considered by Richards et al. (2023+), the required data must be acquired from the authors.
+The original PM2.5 concentrations data are provided in `data/PM2.5 concentrations.Rdata`.

 For details on neural Bayes estimators, see Sainsbury-Dale et al. (2023+).
 The scripts in this repository depend on the [NeuralEstimators](https://github.com/msainsburydale/NeuralEstimators.jl) Julia package.
 An older version of this package is stored within this repository.